kurator-dev/kurator/docs/proposals/backup/backup.md

 -->

 - **support for Volume Snapshot** Many commonly used types, such as EFS and NFS, do not have a native snapshot concept.
 Besides, Snapshot will need tie to a specific storage platform.
+"Velero does not natively support the migration of persistent volumes snapshots across cloud providers" see [Velero doc](https://velero.io/docs/v1.12/migration-case/)
 Moreover,  we currently lack the conditions to test Snapshot.
 - **support for velero advanced features** Initially, we will not implement the advanced features like hook capability in our integration.
 We will decide on adding this feature in the future based on user feedback and requirements.